LMH01/MGT2_Mod_Tool/docs/documentation_for_mod_creators.md

 ```
 ## Assets' folder
 When a mod is exported that requires pictures, an assets' folder is created in the directory where the ``export.toml``
 file is located.
-This folder contains all images that are required by the mods in the ``.toml file``.
+This folder contains all images that are required by the mods in the ``.toml`` file.
 Import will not
 work if the images are missing.

 ## Exporting mods